 In line with Department for Transport guidelines, we will not accept a letter solely from a GP as evidence.

 Please note, any costs incurred will not be reimbursed or paid for by Derby City Council.

 You need to apply online for a Blue Badge and can also check if you will be eligible.

 If you are unable to access a photo booth, we can accept a good quality digital photograph.

 If you live in Derbyshire but not in the city of Derby, please visit the Derbyshire County Council website for details of their Blue Badge scheme.

 If you are a blue badge holder and regularly have difficulty in parking close to your home, you may be entitled to an advisory disabled persons’ parking bay.
 Please fill in the Disabled Persons' Parking Bay Application.

-You need to apply online for a replacement Blue Badge.
-Your replacement will be issued with the same expiry date as your lost or stolen Blue Badge and will cost £10, or £5 if it is stolen and you provide us with a crime number.
+You need to complete a replacement Blue Badge application form.
+Your replacement will be issued with the same expiry date as your lost or stolen Blue Badge and will cost £10.

 Please send your Blue Badge back to us if you don’t need it anymore.